Excel Formula To Calculate Time Worked

 How to Calculate Hours Worked in Excel Using 24-Hour Clock

-We are using the MOD function to perform this.
+Use the MOD function for this.

 =MOD(D5-C5,1)*24